 Start by walking your Chihuahua on a leash instead of allowing him to roam free.
 Most Chihuahuas know they shouldn't be eating grass, so they'll sneak out of their owner's sight to engage in this activity.
 But if you walk your Chihuahua on a leash, you can supervise him the entire time.
 Besides, allowing your Chihuahua to go outside unsupervised places him at risk for serious injury from snakes, hawks, foxes and other predators.

 Assuming your Chihuahua is wearing a harness instead of a collar, pull back on the leash when you see him eating grass.
 You don't want to create a tug-of-war scenario in which your Chihuahua thinks this is a game.
 Rather, pull back slowly and gently with just enough force to interrupt his green meal.

 You should only pull back on your Chihuahua's leash if he's wearing a harness.
 When wearing a collar, the pulling force is exerted directly on the neck.
 This increases the risk of injury such as collapsed trachea and fractured vertebrae.
 A harnesses, however, distributes the pulling force evenly safely across the dog's torso.

 Divert Your Chihuahua's Attention

-You can also divert your Chihuahua's attention away from grass eating with toys.
+- You can divert your Chihuahua's attention away from grass eating with toys.
 Chihuahuas are typically too small to retrieve frisbees, but tennis balls are perfect for these pint-sized companions.
 Toss a tennis ball across the yard while telling your Chihuahua to "go get it!
-Chihuahuas possess an instinctual drive to chase varmints and small moving objects. so when they see a tennis ball bouncing in the opposite direction, they'll dart towards it.
+Chihuahuas possess an instinctual drive to chase varmints and small moving objects, so when they see a tennis ball bouncing in the opposite direction, they'll dart towards it.